flotiq/flotiq-cli/README.md

 ### Export data from Flotiq to json files

+`flotiq export [directory] [flotiqApiKey]`

 This command exports data from the Flotiq account to local JSON files.
 If the key is limited to selected Content Types, then the data available for this key will be exported.

-Execute:
-`flotiq export [directory] [flotiqApiKey]`

 **Parameters**
 * `directory` - path to the directory where the files will be saved